virresh/matvt/README.md

   You'll need a physical mouse to go to accessibility services and disable MATVT.
 And this time before re-enabling it, please follow instructions and give the service proper permissions.
 You can also use a keyboard, but it'll be way more tedious.

 - **I didn't follow instructions and was not soft-bricked, why all the warnings?**
   You should consider yourself lucky then :p.
 But be aware that the warnings are put there from a real experience.
+Though thanks to community contributions, this is probably fixed in some newer versions for most TV boxes.

 - **So, how does it work?**
   You have the exact code in front of you, feel free to read it { It's not that bad ;) }.
 In a nutshell, this app uses Accessibility features provided by Android.